Skip to main content

 You'll pay a premium for veranda staterooms since they have their own private oceanfront balconies that come with ample indoor and outdoor space, but nothing beats waking up and enjoying a cup of coffee while watching the sunrise from the comfort of your stateroom.

 They are one of the most popular cabin categories; however, one way to save money on a veranda cabin is to choose one that's located in the forward and aft of the ship or one that has an obstructed view.
-Staterooms located in prime locations with picture perfect views are going to cost more than those located further away from popular venues or that have a partial view.
+Staterooms located in prime locations with picture-perfect views are going to cost more than those located further away from popular venues or that have a partial view.

+Sunset Veranda staterooms are located in the aft of the ship and provide wake views.
 Each balcony comes with additional seating, usually consisting of two chairs and a small table, and the indoor space ranges from 150 to 228 square feet, while the balconies can be anywhere from 38 to 89 square feet.

 Read more: Balcony vs. oceanview cabin on a cruise ship